 help nurture the next generation of Public Affairs professionals,

 just like he did.
-We thank the members of AFPAAA whose generous
+We thank the members of AFPAA whose generous

 contributions in General Dalton's memory make the program possible.